 Each project team is free to determine how best to allocate the cost share requirement among the team members.
-The amount contributed by individual project team members may vary, as long as the cost share requirement for the entire project is met.
+The amount contributed by individual project team members may vary, as long as the cost share requirement for the project as a whole is met.

-45 Total project costs is the sum of the government share, including FFRDC costs if applicable, and the recipient share of project costs.
+59 Total project costs is the sum of the government share, including FFRDC costs if applicable, and the recipient share of project costs.

-46 Energy Policy Act of 2005, Pub.
+60 Energy Policy Act of 2005, Pub.
 L. 109-58, sec.
 988. Also see 2 CFR 200.306 and 2 CFR 910.130 for additional cost sharing requirements.